• Skip to primary navigation

 This one pot spinach bacon orzo recipe takes everyone's favorite pasta and pairs it with fresh spinach and crispy bacon!
 It's creamy, quick, and like a risotto but easier.

 Got orzo to use up?
-Try my reader favorite Lemon Chicken Orzo Soup next.
+Try my reader favorite Lemon Chicken Orzo Soup next or this Italian Sausage Orzo Soup.

 a bowl with spinach bacon orzo and a spoon